Oops and Daisies

 How to Make a Mud Garden For Your Kids

 When we first set out to make a mud garden, I searched Pinterest for inspiration.
 But nearly everything that came up was for a mud kitchen.
-Which, yeah, we wanted that too, and my husband is currently building one, but for this mud garden I’m talking about a special garden space in the backyard strictly for the kids.
+While, yeah, we wanted that too, we wanted to focus this particular project on a mud garden, otherwise known as a special garden space in the backyard strictly for the kids.

 making a mud garden